Assistive Technology Certificate FAQ

 What courses are required to complete the ATCP?

-All students are required to take DHD 440 Introduction to Assistive Technology which is 3 credit hours and then choose 9 more credits of electives.
+All students are required to take DHD440 Introduction to Assistive Technology (3 credits) and are advised to complete an ATCP field experience.
+Students can then choose the AT electives which they believe would best help them meet their professional goals.
 Students are assigned an academic advisor to assist with course selection.

 How long does it take to complete the program?

 Most students take 3 credits of course work per term and complete the program with four terms.

 Can the ATCP be completed entirely online?
 Yes.

 Yes.
 Admittance into the program is based on academic background, work experience, and how the student will put the knowledge to practice.
 The application deadline is July 15th.
 However, courses taken prior to admittance may be applied toward the ATCP.
 There is no application fee.

 What is the cost of the certificate program?